Alcibíades Colón

-Alcibíades Colón Inoa (August 16, 1919 – February 15, 2016) was a Dominican Republic baseball player.
+Alcibíades Colón Inoa (August 16, 1919 – February 15, 2016) was a Dominican professional baseball player.
 Colón was born in the city of Mao, the head municipality of the Valverde Province in the northwest of the country.

 Colón is best known for having been part of the Dominican Republic national baseball team in 1950 and represent his country in international tournaments.
 Additionally, he played in the professional leagues of the Dominican Republic, Mexico, Puerto Rico and Venezuela, and has the distinction for getting the first hit in the history of Quisqueya Stadium.

 A line drive hitter and aggressive baserunner, Colón also was a steady defensive right fielder with a strong throwing arm.
 He started playing amateur baseball with several sport clubs, before joining the Dominican Army baseball team in the late 1940s.
 After that, he was selected for the national baseball team that competed in the 1950 Baseball World Cup held at Managua, Nicaragua, in which participated 12 countries.

 In a BWC tournament wrapped in controversy, the Dominican Republic squad finished in a three-way tie with the teams of Cuba and Venezuela, all with an identical 9–2 record, making it necessary to play a three-team, round-robin playoff which finally was won by the Dominicans.
 Nevertheless, this playoff was annulled when the International Baseball Federation officials agreed to disqualify Puerto Rico for using professional players during the tournament.
 As a result, an opening round loss of Cuba to Puerto Rico was changed to a forfeit victory for the Cubans, leaving them with a 10–1 record and the gold medal.
 Dominican Republic had to settle for the silver medal and the bronze medal went to Venezuela.
 Colón was a bright spot for his team, compiling a pretty solid batting average of .386 (17-for-44) and 11 runs scored while batting third in the order.